BADTEMPER666/Mantle.gg-Rich-Presence/README.md

 * In the program, paste in your Auth key in the text box and click "Add Auth"
 * Click Check Capes and it will automatically check your capes

+# Not all capes showing up
+If you have a specific cape not showing up please contact me and I will be glad to add it to the list

 # Mantle links
 * [Mantle.gg website](https://mantle.gg)
 * [Mantle.gg cape replacer source](https://github.com/sadcenter/mantle)